-vBulletin has been going down the barrel since it was acquired by Internet brands from Jelsoft and vBulletin 3.8.x is still the most stable version when comparing to vBulletin 4.x and 5.x.
-When such an old version is the only stable, usable and customizable, there is a need for alternative solutions and so here are 10 best vBulletin alternatives.
+vBulletin has been going down the barrel since Internet brands acquired it from Jelsoft.
+The vBulletin 3.8.x is still the most stable version when comparing to vBulletin 4.x and 5.x.
+When such an old version is the only stable, usable, and customizable, there is a need for alternative solutions and so here are best vBulletin alternatives.

-The best vBulletin alternative is Xenforo and there is no second thought about it.
-I have personally moved all my forums from vBulletin to Xenforo and has also recommended the same to many of my clients.
-Those who have moved from vBulletin to xenForo are really happy with my recommendation of xenForo and not a single client has complained about it.
+The best vBulletin alternative is Xenforo, and there is no second thought about it.
+I have personally moved all my forums from vBulletin to Xenforo and have recommended it to many clients.
+Those who have moved from vBulletin to xenForo are happy with my recommendation of xenForo, and not a single client has complained about it.

-Apart from moving from vBulletin to xenForo there are many new clients who wanted a new forum and I have recommended them xenForo and none of them have complained either.
+Apart from moving from vBulletin to xenForo, many new clients wanted a new forum, and I have recommended them xenForo, and none of them have complained either.

-The second best solution for a forum and is a good alternative to vBulletin is Discourse.
-Discourse is not a PHP based and is Ruby-on-Rails based solution.
+The second-best solution for a forum and is an excellent alternative to vBulletin is Discourse.
+Discourse is not a PHP based and is a Ruby-on-Rails based solution.

 PhpBB is the oldest forum solution as far as I can remember.
 Was available even when I started using vBulletin and chose vBulletin over phpBB.
 If you are looking for a free PHP based forum solution phpBB is the right one.

 The only concern that I see now with phpBB3 is for many years very little has been added in phpBB.